Mixing Services, Based in Kiel, Germany – Your Vision Is My Mission

 Q: What's your strongest skill?

-A: I know my tools and when to apply them.
+A: Besides being flexible in adapting to my client’s vision, I know my tools and when to apply them.
 In an audio world that is dominated by audio processing plugins and virtual instruments, it is more than ever important to know where to reach to realize the vision of an artist, instead of slapping together a tool-chain of standard templates.
 I’m eager to learn and to hone my skills, to optimize my workflow and, most of all, my understanding of what makes a song tick.

 Q: What other musicians or music production professionals inspire you?